ctkelley/MultiPrecisionArrays.jl/README.md

 __The ArXiv paper I just submitted was for v0.0.7.__

-## Is MultiPrecisionArrays.jl ready for prime time?
+## What parts of MultiPrecisionArrays.jl are ready for prime time?

-No
+- Using __mplu__ to cut your solve time in half for double precision matrices is simple to use and works well.
+- The API for harvesting iteration statistics is stable.
+- If you're a half precision person, the new factorizatino __hlu!__ is __only__ 3-5x slower than a double precisio lu.

 __I have registered this pacakge so a few people who work in this field can play with it.
-It is not ready for a general audience.__

-I do not plan to announce it on Discourse anytime soon.
+I'll announce it on disocourse when I have the API more stable than it is now.__

 __Please do not make PRs.
 If you stumble on this mess and have questions/ideas ..., raise an issue or email me at tim_kelley@ncsu.edu__